-Each and every habitat either residential or commercial has to mandated exquisite “Fire Safety Regulations” 1X BM based on implementation of safety measures for people and property.
+Every habitat either residential or commercial has to mandate exquisite “Fire Safety Regulations” 1X BM based on the implementation of safety measures for people and property.
 Fire is a major catastrophic event for various occupancies all over the world.
-This blog will help you understand Fire Safety Regulations In India vs UK.
+This blog will help you understand Fire Safety Regulations In India vs the UK.

 Fire Safety Regulation In India

 Almost every day some fires are reported across the country.
-These fires not only resulted in the loss of many precious life and many serious injuries with heavy property loss.
+These fires not only resulted in the loss of many precious lives and many serious injuries with heavy property loss.

-In the last two decades there was a vigerous growth in the construction activities in India, especially high rise buildings and rapid modernisation of Indian Industry have made the synopsis more complicated.
+In the last two decades, there has been vigorous growth in construction activities in India, especially high-rise buildings, and the rapid modernization of the Indian Industry has made the synopsis more complicated.

 Effectiveness of the fire safety regulations in India for combating the potential fire hazards.

-Fire prevention and fire protection is a subject for state.
+Fire prevention and fire protection are a state subject.
 The basic responsibility for fire prevention and fire protection lies primarily on State Governments.
 The rules for fire prevention and fire protection are laid in the form of State Regulations or Municipal By-Laws.
-Regular fire services in India was established about 215 years back.
+Regular fire services in India were established about 215 years back.
 The service was first established in Bombay in 1803.

 Presently fire prevention and firefighting services are organised by the concerned States and Union Territories.
-The fire brigades in India remain diverse in character and majority of them continue to remain ill- maintained and organised in different ways.
+The fire brigades in India remain diverse in character and the majority of them continue to remain ill-maintained and organized in different ways.

 The Factories Act and State Factories Rules

-Amongst the Factories Act and State Factories Rules the Section 38 of the Factories Act, 1948 is the most important.
-It emphasises, the obligations of the occupier, which incorporate to adopt all practicable measures to prevent the outbreak and spread of fire.
+Amongst the Factories Act and State Factories Rules Section 38 of the Factories Act, 1948 is the most important.
+It emphasizes, the obligations of the occupier, which incorporate adopting all practicable measures to prevent the outbreak and spread of fire.

 1. To provide safe means of evacuation.